 Nurture Your Body

 Stress can be a catalyst for weight loss or weight gain.
 Regardless of the situation, you need to take care of your body.
 First, you need to maintain healthy eating habits.
 Balanced meals will give you the energy you need to go through the day and improve your mood.
 Second, you need to have enough sleep.
 With everything going on, your mind and body may quickly get overworked.
 Sleeping the recommended hours has also been proven to improve memory, concentration, and also to replenish energy.
+ADD-> Another option is to seek help from a health professional.
+There are many things they can prescribe or recommend like medicine to help you sleep, like melatonin.
+They may recommend ketamine infusion therapy, which can help with anxiety, depression, and PTSD.

 Engaging in physical activities releases hormones that bring positive feelings and calmness.
 Starting an exercise regimen will help you alleviate your stress, anxiety, and tension.
 You can start by signing up at your local gym or designing your own home exercise program.
 Go cycling with your kids, take walks in the park, or hike a local trail.